mikinty/Hardware-Engineer-Interview-Questions/questions/digital-questions.md

   * `T_prop`
 * What is clock skew and what problems can it cause?
 How do you account for it?
 * What is a PLL?
+* What are waveform viewers, and why do we use them?

 ## Applications